People First Bank

 Heritage and People's Choice Limited, trading as People First Bank, is an Australian mutual bank.
 It is one of Australia's largest mutual banks, with branches located in South Australia, Northern Territory, New South Wales, Queensland, and Victoria, offering loans, credit cards, transaction and savings accounts, mortgages and insurance.

 History

-In August 2021, People's Choice Credit Union entered into discussions with Heritage Bank about a potential merger, and in April 2022 both companies announced that they planned to merge.
+In August 2021, People's Choice Credit Union entered into discussions with Heritage Bank about a potential merger, and in April 2022 both companies announced plans to merge.
 Members gave their approval on 16 November 2022.

 On 27 Nov 2023 Heritage and People's Choice announced its new brand, People First Bank.

 People First Stadium

 Heritage Bank acquired the naming rights to Carrara Stadium, home of the Gold Coast Suns, in 2023.
 On 8 March 2024 it was rebranded to People First Stadium.

 Sponsorships

 People's Choice Credit Union began sponsoring the Western Bulldogs in 2017, and in 2024 this sponsorship was rebranded to People First Bank.